 If you want to be associated with a registered political party on the ballot, you must seek the nomination from the political party before submitting nomination documents to Elections BC.

-Before an election, candidates can file standing nominations with the Chief Electoral Officer by mail or in person.
-Standing nominations can be filed at any time until the day before a scheduled general election is called, or for a by-election or unscheduled general election, until the second day after the election is called.
+Standing nominations are candidate nominations submitted before a general election is called.
+Standing nominations can be filed at any time until the day before a scheduled general election is called or for a by-election or unscheduled general election until the second day after the election is called.
+Standing nominations can be submitted through Elections BC Services or submitted manually to the Chief Electoral Officer at Elections BC headquarters by mail or in person.

-After an election or by-election is called, candidates can file ordinary nominations with the District Electoral Officer in the electoral district they wish to run in.
+Ordinary Nominations are when candidate nominations are submitted after an election or by-election is called.
+A candidate nomination application can be submitted through Elections BC Services or to the District Electoral Officer in the electoral district they wish to run in.
 District electoral offices will be open when the election is called.

 For more information about when and how to file a provincial candidate nomination application, read the How to Apply to be a Provincial Candidate guide.